Coding in Schools programme to be expanded

 Meanwhile, Williams praised the JTA for conceptualising the ICT in Education competition through which teachers sought to integrate technology in a creative way in their classroom instruction, create websites, and use a variety of applications that would enhance the teaching and learning process.

-The education minister noted that while a programme to expand ICT in education has been underway for some time, “there is recognition that there is yet more to be done to train our instructors to better impart knowledge and skills to our students”.
+The minister noted that while a programme to expand ICT in education has been under way for some time, “there is recognition that there is yet more to be done to train our instructors to better impart knowledge and skills to our students”.